darklorddad/Swinburne-COS40005-CTPA-F.L.O.R.E.N.C.E./README.md

 ---

 ### About This Project

-**Project Title:** Prototype Development of an AI-Enabled Digital Health Platform for Chronic Disease Monitoring

 This is an industry project for the **COS40005 Computing Technology Project A** course at **Swinburne University of Technology, Sarawak Campus**.